 What is the Cunningham Piano School Show Choir looking for?

 We’re excited to work with high-energy performers.
 The time commitment is minimal, so we need to put very hard work in to get our performances ready.
-Our first set of performances will be both scheduled and pop-up over the holiday season.
-A full list of the choirs appearances will be given out the at the audition.
+Our first set of performances will be both scheduled and pop-up from now until June.

 What will it do for me?